-expanded after the pilot to other facilities in the same districts.
-The pilot is planned for implementation by end of quarter 4 of 2017.
+expanded after tl facilities in the sa pilot is planned for implementation by end of quarter 4 of 2017.

 A technical team from the East Central and Southern Africa Health Community (ECSA-HC) is providing technical support to Mozambique in developing the client satisfaction survey implementation plan, tools for data collection of trainings needs assessments for TB management, country support towards undertaking the health impact/cost benefit studies and reviewing implementation of the baseline study.